Emergency Department, Sydney Children's Hospital, Randwick

 While you are waiting, we will care for your child.
 For some children, we will be able to start treatment.
 This may include having an x-ray, giving fluids, collecting urine samples, or treating pain.

-If you are worried your child is getting sicker or is experiencing more pain while waiting, please tell us.
+If you are worried your child is getting sicker or experiencing more pain while waiting, please tell us.

-Please tell us if you decide to go home before seeing a doctor.
-We want to check to make sure your child is well enough to go.
+• We want to check to make sure your child is well enough to go.
 We may be able to offer advice.

 Please ask if you need more information or if we haven’t explained this clearly.
 It’s always ok to talk to one of our team.